gatlin/Alm/README.md

 the old virtual DOM and the new virtual DOM and only updates the page where necessary.

+Each virtual DOM node is assigned a *key* to assist the diff algorithm: if two nodes are compared and have the same key then they will trivially be considered equal.

+You may set the key by setting a `key` attribute for the node; otherwise the following keys will be tried in this order:

+1. the `id` attribute;
+2. the tag name; or if it's a text node
+3. the string `text-node`.

+If you want to ensure the destruction of a node with a particular `id` you can assign the new node a different `key` without having to write separate code referencing different `id`s.

 #### Ports

 A *port* is just a `Signal`, but one which is created by the `App`, made